Panreta/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-Some work did in 23 Autumn Semester about the convergence of heuristic algorithm
+Some work did in 23 Autumn Semester about the convergence of heuristic algorithm.